marunemitsu/RTRT-Trans-Caustics/README.md

 TODO
 ---
 * Move to a new shading mode and update the parameters of the root node of the material.
-* Extend LLT to handle stacked transparent objects, like Barré-Brisebois et al.'s work [2].
+* Extend LLT to handle stacked transparent objects, like Barré-Brisebois et al.'s work<sub>[2]</sub>.
 * Design a denoiser that can supress the noise in rough transparncy, reflections, and refractive caustics.
-* Chage the order of the passes in LHPC and make the caustics can be seen through the transparent object, similar to Ouyang and Yang's work [3].
+* Chage the order of the passes in LHPC and make the caustics can be seen through the transparent object, similar to Ouyang and Yang's work<sub>[3]</sub>.

 Acknowledgment
 ---

 This work was supported by the National Natural Science Foundation of China [51627805].
 The authors would like to thank the anonymous reviewers for both their helpful comments and suggestions.
-The authors also would like to thank Hyuk Kim for his help in implementing the SSPM [4]$.
+The authors also would like to thank Hyuk Kim for his help in implementing the SSPM<sub>[4]</sub>$.
 The authors wish to thank the starter content of UE4 for the materials and the project _ArchViz_ Interior for the model of the apple and polyhedron.
 Other scene elements were purchased from <https://aigei.com>.